lamoliveira/lgpulse2/README.md

 ## Adding Content

 Contributing to new or existing articles is done by editing `.mdx` files located in the `pages/` folder.
 The folder structure of `pages/` dictates the overall layout of the application which can be further customized via `_meta.json` files placed inside each folder.
-This architecture is designed and maintained by [Nextra which documents](https://nextra.site/docs/docs-theme/page-configuration) all available options for organizing content.
+This Arquitetura is designed and maintained by [Nextra which documents](https://nextra.site/docs/docs-theme/page-configuration) all available options for organizing content.

 Refer to this guide for help with [Markdown Syntax](https://www.markdownguide.org/) such as tables, quotes and more.
 These provide the basics elements that make up the Markdown language.